 In a previous post I did a review on the X-phase QRM eliminator.
-I quickly found out that the antenna for receiving QRM, the auxiliary or secondary antenna, holds the key to maximum performance of the QRM eliminator.
-A single wire along a shelf in your shack is, for what I tested, clearly not enough.
+I found out that the antenna for receiving QRM, the auxiliary or secondary antenna, holds the key to optimum performance of the QRM eliminator.
+A single wire along a shelf in your shack is, for what I tested, not enough.
 There is one specific antenna that does an amazing job.

 Picks up loads of QRM

 First of all I need to explain about my antenna setup.
-My main antenna is a 13 meter (31 ft) tall vertical.
-It’s elevated 8 meters (23 ft) from the ground and has several sloping radials, mostly two per band.
-It’s fed through a CG-3000 automatic remote tuner, that sits at the base of the vertical.
-This setup allows me to work on all HF bands, but also picks up loads of man-made noise.
+My main antenna was a 13m (31 ft) tall vertical.
+It’s elevated 8m (23 ft) from the ground and has several sloping radials.
+It’s fed through a CG-3000 remote automatic tuner, that sits at the base of the vertical.
+This antenna setup allows me to work on all HF bands.
+The downside… it picks up loads of man-made noise.

 It should perform better than this

-When first installing the QRM eliminator, the manual stated that a single wire in your shack can do the job.
-That being said, I ran a 4 meter (17 ft) wire across the edge of the ceiling as an aux antenna.
-When trying to eliminate the noise from my next door neighbour’s solar panel inverters, it did a nice job, but not to my satisfactory.
-It should perform better than this.
+The QRM eliminator manual says that a single wire in your shack can do the job.
+That being said, I ran a 4 meter (17 ft) wire across the edge of the ceiling as an auxiliary antenna.
+For eliminating the noise from my next door neighbor’s solar panel inverters, it was effective, but not to my satisfactory.
+It could perform better than this.

 Increasing the signal level on the aux antenna

-The QRM eliminator enables you to adjust the signal level on both the main and aux antenna.
-When at the same level, the signal from the aux antenna will cancel out the signal from the main antenna, when adjusting the phase angle.
-But if the aux antenna does not produce enough signal strength, the QRM eliminator cannot eliminate the QRM.
+The QRM eliminator enables you to adjust the signal levels on both the main and aux antenna.
+When at the same level, the signal from the aux antenna will cancel out the signal from the main antenna as you adjust the phase angle.
+But if the aux antenna does not produce enough signal strength, the QRM eliminator cannot eliminate all of the QRM.